Majd318381/loan-prediction-app/README.md

 No Date or Time fields found in dataset.
 No handling needed.

 ___I guess it was a typo, he meant to say data issues not date.___

+## TODO
+- review the model training and data preprocessing
+- Add a Model Accuracy page: Provide a page that presents model evaluation metrics such as recall, precision, F1 score, and accuracy.